Myers homers twice, leads Reds in 13-0 rout of Phillies

 The Reds (6-8) have now played six of its first 14 games against the Phillies (5-10).
 The two clubs split the six meetings.

 Myers tagged Philadelphia starter Matt Strahm (1-1) with a home run in the second inning to put Cincinnati on the board first.
-The solo shot to left field marked Myers’ first of the season and first as a member of the Reds.
+The solo shot to left field marked Myers’ first of the season.

 Strahm was pulled in the third after throwing just 67 pitches.
 Strahm had runners on second and third with two outs and Myers coming to the plate.

+“It was just one of those things where I got some good pitches early in the count and I was able to put some good swings on them,” Myers said.
+“I’ve been working on some things in the cage, and was just able to get some good pitches today.”

-After fouling a pitch off himself, Jonathan India made it a 5-0 game on a double that scored José Barrero who reached on a walk and then stole second.
+After fouling a pitch off his foot, Jonathan India made it a 5-0 game on a double that scored José Barrero who reached on a walk and then stole second.

 Myers brought home another runner in the fifth on an RBI-double to left.
 Myers’ damage this time came against reliever McKinley Moore.
 The two-base hit jump-started a three-run inning for the Reds.